cdang1234/godoc_dev_sync/README.md

 “It is a great exercise to use godoc in the early phases of your package’s API design to see how your concepts will be rendered on doc.
 Sometimes, the visualization also has an impact on the design.
 Godoc is the way your users will consume a package, so it is ok to tweak things to make them more accessible.
 Run godoc -http=<hostport> to start a godoc server locally.”

+Any Go packages installed inside $GOROOT/src/pkg and any GOPATH work spaces will already be accessible via godoc's command-line and HTTP interfaces.

-By default it runs on port 6060.
+By default it runs on http://localhost:6060

 Here is documentation on the different flags you can use for godoc: https://godoc.org/golang.org/x/tools/cmd/godoc